slack-php/slack-php-app-framework/README.md

 ## Not Implemented

-This project is a WIP.
-The following are known to be missing:
+The following features are known to be missing:

 - OAuth flow for handling installations to a different workspace.
     - Though there are some class in the `SlackPhp\Framework\Auth` namespace if you need to roll your own right now.